-Vovalex is a form of malware that encrypts files (prevents victims from accessing files) and demands a ransom payment in order to restore access to files.
-Also, it renames every encrypted file by appending the ".vovalex" extension.
-For example, it renames "1.jpg" to "1.jpg.vovalex", "2.jpg" to "2.jpg.vovalex", and so on.
+Vovalex is a form of malware that encrypts files (prevents victims from accessing them) and demands ransom payments to restore access.
+It also renames each encrypted file by appending the ".vovalex" extension.
+For example, "1.jpg" is renamed to "1.jpg.vovalex", "2.jpg" to "2.jpg.vovalex", and so on.

-Contact and payment information is provided in the "README.VOVALEX.txt" file (ransom note).
-Vovalex is written in D (Dlang) programming language, possibly the first ransomware that was written using this language.
+Contact and payment information is provided in the "README.VOVALEX.txt" file (ransom message).
+Vovalex is written in the D (Dlang) programming language, possibly the first ransomware using this language.

-The "README.VOVALEX.txt" text file contains instructions on how to pay a ransom and contact the attackers.
-It is written in both English and Russian languages.
-Victims are instructed to pay 0.5 of XMR (Monero cryptocurrency) to the provided Monero wallet and then send the proof of payment to the firstname.lastname@example.org email address.
+The "README.VOVALEX.txt" text file contains instructions (in English and Russian) about how to pay the ransom and contact the attackers.
+Victims are instructed to pay 0.5 XMR (Monero cryptocurrency) to the provided Monero wallet and then send proof of payment to the email@example.com email address.

-Victims are promised to receive decryption software after payment.
-Unfortunately, it is impossible to decrypt files without the right decryption tool, and developers of the Vovalex ransomware are the only ones who have it.
-In other words, there are no third party (free) tools that could decrypt files that are encrypted by Vovalex.
+Victims are promised that they will receive decryption software after payment.
+Unfortunately, it is impossible to decrypt files without valid decryption tools held only by the developers of Vovalex ransomware.
+I.e., there are no third party (free) tools that can recover files that are encrypted by Vovalex.
+Despite this, do not pay any ransoms because there is no guarantee that the attackers will restore files (send decryption software or keys).

-It is not advisable to pay a ransom because there is no guarantee that the attackers will restore files (send a decryption software or key).
-Since there are no third party tools that could decrypt files that are encrypted by Vovalex, the only free way to regain access to files is to restore them from a backup, if there is one.
+Since there are no third party tools that can decrypt files that are encrypted by Vovalex, the only free way to regain access to files is to restore them from a backup, if one is available

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-To summarize, ransomware is a type of malware that prevents victims from accessing their files and creates (or displays) a ransom note that contains information on how to contact the attackers, pay a ransom, and other details.
-Two main differences are the cryptographic algorithm (symmetric or asymmetric) that ransomware uses for data encryption and the size of a ransom.
+To summarize, ransomware is a type of malware that prevents victims from accessing their files and creates (or displays) ransom messages with information about how to contact the attackers, pay ransoms, and other details.
+Main differences are the cryptographic algorithm (symmetric or asymmetric) that ransomware uses for data encryption and size of ransom.

 How did ransomware infect my computer?

-Research shows that Vovalex is distributed using fake WinRAR, CCleaner and uTorrent installers.
-Although, it is likely that there are more fake installers used to distribute this ransomware.
+Research shows that Vovalex is distributed using fake WinRAR, CCleaner and uTorrent installers, however, it is likely that there are more fake installers employed to distribute this ransomware.

-As a rule, fake installers are available for download on various unofficial pages, Peer-to-Peer networks (e.g., torrent clients, eMule), free file hosting pages or other unreliable sources for downloading software.
-As a rule, fake installers are very similar or even identical to the official, legitimate ones.
+As a rule, fake installers are available for download on various unofficial pages, Peer-to-Peer networks (e.g., torrent clients, eMule), free file hosting pages or other dubious sources for downloading software.
+Fake installers are often similar or identical to official, legitimate products.